Bricktech2000/Atto-8/asm/README.md

 4. Compile IR to list of instructions while resolving labels.
 5. Generate binary and write it to file `argv[2]`.

 Labels are global by default; local labels are local to a macro.
 Macros are global.
 Macro definitions end either at the start of the next macro definition or at the end of the token stream; macro definitions may not be nested.
 The token stream must begin with a macro definition token so every token belongs to a macro.
-Tokens are to be separated by whitespace.
+Tokens are to be separated by whitespace; after preprocessing, all whitespace is equivalent.

 ## Preprocessing